-It is expected that learners will have used appropriate technology including mathematical graphing tools and spreadsheets when studying A Level Further Mathematics B (MEI).
-Several options have their own requirements for generic software which learners will have used; the content sections give more detail, including what is expected in the examination.
+It is expected that learners will have used appropriate technology including mathematical graphing tools and spreadsheets when studying AS Level Further Mathematics B (MEI).
+Several options have their own requirements for generic software which learners will have used.
+The content sections give more detail, including what is expected in the examination.
 In general, learners are not expected to be familiar with particular software, nor will they be expected to use the syntax associated with particular software but examination questions may include output from software which learners will need to complete or interpret.
-However, the Numerical Methods optional paper will also assess learners' ability to write some spreadsheet formulae; the Further Pure with Technology optional paper will assess learners' ability to use a computer algebra system, a graph plotter, a spreadsheet and a programming language on a computer or calculator in the examination.
+However, the Numerical Methods optional paper will also assess learners' ability to write some spreadsheet formulae.